Professionals in a networking event setting

 Credit Hours: 3

-This is an integrated capstone course focusing on the role of management in crafting and implementing strategy to achieve fit between an organization and its environment.
-An action-based approach involves student teams in developing and presenting strategic plans for public, private, profit and not for profit organizations.
+An integrated capstone course focusing on the role of management in crafting and implementing strategy to achieve “fit” between an organization and its environment.
+An action-based approach involves student teams in developing and presenting strategic plans for public, private, profit and not-for-profit organizations.
+Prerequisites: All core courses or last semester of enrollment.

 Duration: 7 Weeks weeks